Staffbase/gitops-github-action/README.md

 When you want to use this GitHub Action your GitHub repository should have a `dev` and `master` / `main` branch and it should use tags for releases.

-- For the `dev` branch we will change the files specified under `gitopsdev`.
+- For the `dev` branch we will change the files specified under `gitops-dev`.
-- For the `master` / `main` branch we will change the files specified under `gitopsstage`.
+- For the `master` / `main` branch we will change the files specified under `gitops-stage`.
-- For a new tag the files under `gitopsprod` will be used.
+- For a new tag the files under `gitops-prod` will be used.

 This GitOps setup should be the default for all your repositories.
-However, if you have a special case, you can leave `gitopsdev`, `gitopsstage` and `gitopsprod` undefined, then those steps will be skipped.
+However, if you have a special case, you can leave `gitops-dev`, `gitops-stage` and `gitops-prod` undefined, then those steps will be skipped.

 ## Usages